 Finding ways of coping – Whether it’s going for walks, journaling about how you feel, reading books related to self-help/healing, etc., it is essential to find ways of coping with your feelings which can lead to recovery.

 Taking care of yourself – You may have been neglected or abused in the past, but that does not mean you are doomed for a future filled with bad habits and patterns!
 This means taking the time each day (or week) to treat yourself like anyone else you care about and ensuring that your needs are being met.

 Healing from having narcissistic parents is a long path, but it is possible to get past the struggles.

 Adult children of a narcissistic parent can learn a lot from reading books on how to deal with these issues as well as watching videos online that provide helpful tips for coping, such as looking at the positives in situations instead of focusing only on the negatives, which is something adults who narcissists have raised tend to do.

 You can do many things to help yourself heal, but the most important thing is finding someone who understands what you have gone through and will not judge your past choices.
-If you are looking for a trauma therapist in Philadelphia, PA, contact us today.
+If you are looking for a trauma therapist, or child therapy in Philadelphia, PA, contact us today.
 The sooner you heal from trauma, the better your life will become!
-If meeting in person makes

 We now offer online therapy to anyone living in the Pennsylvania area!